 Regional Emergency and Level II Trauma Center

 The Williams-Ario Regional Emergency and Trauma Center at Benefis East Campus is a Level II Trauma Center, and is one of the largest and busiest Emergency Departments (ED) in Montana.
-With 19 general-care exams rooms, six non-urgent care rooms, three critical-care trauma rooms and 12,000 square feet of space, the ED is fully equipped to treat its more than 39,000 patients per year.
+With 16 general-care exams rooms, three critical-care trauma rooms and 12,000 square feet of space, the ED is fully equipped to treat its more than 34,000 patients per year.

 All patients are triaged or processed for emergent or non-emergent care areas depending on the level of care they need.
 The ED is staffed with board-certified or board-eligible physicians, with double coverage 16 hours per day.
 The "ER Minor" is staffed by family nurse practitioners that treat patients with non-urgent medical needs.

 The ED is adjacent to operating rooms, radiology and laboratory services, and has direct and private routes to critical care areas that are not publicly accessible.

 For many, there is no greater satisfaction than reconnecting with nature in Big Sky Country.
 Exploring Montana through our beautiful hiking trails, serene lakes, lively rivers, and majestic mountains is a common hobby for many residents of our great state.
 Whether out floating the Smith River or hiking the Bob Marshall, you can be confident I knowing that ever in need of an emergent or critical care transport, Benefis Mercy Flight will be there for you.